 The role of government in economics is a constantly evolving and debated topic.
 From correcting market failures to providing public goods and ensuring social welfare, the government plays a vital role in shaping the economic landscape.
 While the optimal level and type of government intervention remain subjects of ongoing discussion, a clear understanding of the underlying principles and the potential trade-offs is essential for informed citizenship and effective policymaking.

 Now that you have a better grasp of the government's role in economics, consider how these principles affect your daily life.
-Engage in discussions, research policy proposals, and contact your representatives to advocate for the economic policies you believe in.
+On top of that, engage in discussions, research policy proposals, and contact your representatives to advocate for the economic policies you believe in.
 Your understanding and participation are crucial to shaping a more prosperous and equitable future.